ableasdale/confluent-dockerfiles/2-data-centres-replicator/README.md

   - Kafka Broker (`broker-dc2`)
   - Connect Worker (`connect-dc2`)

-The brokers have been configured to run in KRaft mode, so there are no Zookeeper instances.
+The brokers have been configured to run in KRaft mode, so there are no Zookeeper instances in use.

+The project has been configured to use Confluent Platform 7.6.0

 > [!CAUTION]
 > Note that the instances are configured with `KAFKA_ALLOW_EVERYONE_IF_NO_ACL_FOUND: "true"`; this is because Replicator requires ACLs to be in place on topics when you're copying data between clusters.
 This setting should never be used in production.